AdamKelly/100-days-of-code/README.md

 **Thoughts:** Making a website is easy.
 Filling it with decent content is the problem!

 **Link to work:** All code stored locally.

+### Day 12: October 16th, 2020

+**Today's Progress**: Virtual assistant is coming along.
+It responds to the wake phrase and asks me what I want to do.
+I say “exercise” and it searches a dictionary for the corresponding routine based on the day of the week.
+Next step, query previous workout info.

+**Thoughts:**

+**Link to work:** All code stored locally.